radiantone/entangle/README.md

 #### Naturally Parallel

-A dataflow DAG is a naturally and implicitly parallel - by its declarative structure.
+A dataflow DAG is a naturally and implicitly parallel model - by its declarative structure.
 For CPU-bound, data centric tasks it is simple and easy to understand for this reason.

 #### Detailed Example